zeqiii/Bench4I/README.md

 # Bench4I
-bug bench with high interpretability for fuzzers evaluation
+bug bench for interpretable evaluation of fuzz testing